 One of history’s deadliest serial killers was a married family man who managed to squeeze in 218 credited murders (and as many as 250) while working as a popular British physician.
-Harold Shipman began his murderous spree in 1972, and it’s believed he killed at least 71 patients while working at his first practice, and double that number at a second practice he joined after butting heads with colleagues who found him arrogant, brusque and overconfident.
+Harold Shipman began his murderous spree in 1972, and it’s believed he killed at least 71 patients while working at his first practice, and doubled that number at a second practice he joined after butting heads with colleagues who found him arrogant, brusque and overconfident.

 Finally, in 1998, both a local undertaker and another doctor noticed the unusually high number of cremation certificates Shipman had signed off on.
 They also noticed striking similarities in the recently-deceased patients themselves; the majority were elderly women who were found sitting up and fully clothed, not in bed as would usually be the case with the gravely ill.
 Despite these clues, this initial investigation was shoddily handled, allowing Shipman to kill three more times.

-Shipman’s luck ran out later that year, when the daughter of his final victim, lawyer Kathleen Grundy, claimed he’d not only killed her mother, but had also tried to create a new, fake will, naming him as her sole beneficiary.
+Shipman’s luck ran out later that year, when the daughter of his final victim, lawyer Kathleen Grundy, claimed he’d not only killed her mother but had also tried to create a new, fake will, naming him as her sole beneficiary.
 Unlike his earlier victims, Grundy had not been cremated, and an autopsy revealed lethally high levels of diamorphine (the drug Shipman used for most of the killings).
-He was formally charged with 15 murders, and was convicted and sentenced to life without parole in 2000.
+He was formally charged with 15 murders and was convicted and sentenced to life without parole in 2000.
 Shipman died in 2004, after committing suicide in his cell.
 He never admitted to any of the killings.

-Belle Gunness: She married to kill
+2. Belle Gunness married to kill

 The woman who became known as the “Lady Bluebeard” immigrated to America from Norway in 1881, settling in Chicago where she married a fellow Norwegian immigrant.
 The couple had four children (two of whom died young) and ran a candy store.
-By 1900 the store had mysteriously burned down, and Genness’ husband was dead.
-Although both happened under suspicious circumstances, Genness was able to collect multiple insurance policy payouts allowing her to purchase a farm in La Porte, Indiana.
+By 1900 the store had mysteriously burned down, and Gunness’ husband was dead.
+Although both happened under suspicious circumstances, Gunness was able to collect multiple insurance policy payouts allowing her to purchase a farm in La Porte, Indiana.

 She quickly remarried, and just eight months later her second husband died.
 Gunness claimed that he’d received a fatal burn from scalding water and had been hit on the head by a heavy meat grinder.
 While an inquest was held, no proof of foul play could be produced, leading to another hefty insurance payout.
-She then began placing newspaper advertisements in search of a third husband, with the requirement that potential suitors had visit to her Indiana farm.
+She then began placing newspaper advertisements in search of a third husband, with the requirement that potential suitors had to visit her Indiana farm.
 Several prospective suitors made the trek, only to disappear forever–just one made it out alive, after reportedly waking up to see a sinister-looking Gunness standing over him.

 Nobody knows for certain just how many people Belle Gunness murdered, but it seems she herself met a grisly end.
 In February 1908, a fire devastated the farm.
 Amongst the wreckage were the bodies of Gunness’ remaining children and the decapitated corpse of a woman.
 Although officials identified the remains as Gunness’, doubt quickly spread, as the body was much smaller than the tall, heavyset Belle.
 The search for her missing head (which never turned up) led to the gruesome discovery of almost a dozen bodies, including the missing suitors and several children.
 Ray Lamphere, a former farmhand that she had fired a few years earlier and later claimed was threatening her life, was arrested and tried for the crimes, but was only convicted of arson.
 Belle’s true fate remains unknown, although unverified “sightings” continued for decades after her death.

-Ed Gein: The inspiration behind Psycho
+3. Ed Gein: The inspiration behind 'Psycho'

 The man whose macabre and horrific acts helped inspire Psycho, Silence of the Lambs and The Texas Chain Saw Massacre grew up in an isolated area of Wisconsin.
 He was an abused child of an alcoholic father and a puritanical and domineering mother who instilled in her son a pathological fear of both women and sex.
 When his father, brother and mother died within a 5-year period, he was left alone at the family farm, where he eventually cordoned off parts of the house turning it into a shrine, of sorts, to his mother.